Demaryius Thomas

 Demaryius Antwon Thomas (December 25, 1987 – December 9, 2021) was an American professional football player who was a wide receiver for 10 seasons in the National Football League (NFL), primarily with the Denver Broncos.
 He played college football for the Georgia Tech Yellow Jackets, earning third-team All-American honors in 2009.
-He was selected by the Broncos in the first round of the 2010 NFL draft.
-With Denver, Thomas made five Pro Bowls and won Super Bowl 50 against the Carolina Panthers.
-He was also a member of the Houston Texans, New England Patriots, and New York Jets.
+Thomas was selected by the Broncos in the first round of the 2010 NFL draft.
+With Denver, he made five Pro Bowls and won Super Bowl 50 against the Carolina Panthers.
+Thomas also played for the Houston Texans, New England Patriots, and New York Jets.

 Early life

 Thomas was born in Montrose, Georgia, on December 25, 1987.
 When he was a child, police raided the house where his mother and grandmother lived.
-His mother was sentenced to 20 years in prison, and his grandmother to life in prison, for crack cocaine distribution.
+Thomas' mother was sentenced to 20 years in prison, and his grandmother to life in prison, for crack cocaine distribution.
 By all accounts a shy and introverted child, Thomas grew up with his aunt and uncle after his mother was sent to prison.
-As a child, he was given the nickname "Bay Bay" by his uncle in reference to the bad kids from the movie Bebe's Kids.
+As a child, Thomas was given the nickname "Bay Bay" by his uncle in reference to the bad kids from the movie Bebe's Kids.
 On July 13, 2015, President Barack Obama commuted his mother's sentence.
-She was released at midnight on November 11, 2015 and saw her son play football for the first time on January 17, 2016.
-On August 2, 2016, Obama commuted the sentence of Thomas' grandmother.
+She was released at midnight a few months later on November 11, and saw her son play football for the first time on January 17, 2016.
+On August 2, Obama commuted the sentence of Thomas' grandmother.

 High school career

 Thomas attended West Laurens High School in Dexter, Georgia, where he was a three-sport star in basketball, football, and track.
-He played wide receiver for the Raiders football team under the direction of then head coach John Kenny.
-As a junior in 2004, he recorded 32 receptions for 330 yards and three touchdowns.
-Thomas was named an all-region and all-Heart of Georgia player.
-As a senior, he recorded 82 receptions for 1,234 yards and ten touchdowns.
+Thomas played wide receiver for the Raiders football team under the direction of then head coach John Kenny.
+As a junior in 2004, Thomas recorded 32 receptions for 330 yards and three touchdowns.
+He was named an all-region and all-Heart of Georgia player.
+As a senior, Thomas recorded 82 receptions for 1,234 yards and 10 touchdowns.
 After the game, he participated in the North-South All-Star game.
 Thomas was again selected as an all-region and all-Heart of Georgia, and The Atlanta Journal-Constitution named him to its Class AA all-state first team and PrepStar to its All-Region team.
-Scout.com assessed him as the 22nd-ranked college prospect in the state of Georgia, and Rivals.com rated him the 34th-ranked such prospect.
-He received scholarship offers from Duke, Georgia, and Georgia Tech.
+Scout.com assessed Thomas as the 22nd-ranked college prospect in the state of Georgia, and Rivals.com rated him the 34th-ranked such prospect.
+Thomas received scholarship offers from Duke, Georgia, and Georgia Tech.

 In addition to playing football, Thomas competed in track & field at West Laurens.
 He earned a fourth-place finish in the triple jump event at the 2006 Georgia Olympics after clearing a personal-best mark of 13.92 meters (45–4).
-As a sprinter, he posted a personal-best time of 10.99 seconds in the 100-meter dash and was a member of the 4 × 100 m relay squad.
+As a sprinter, Thomas posted a personal-best time of 10.99 seconds in the 100-meter dash and was a member of the 4 × 100 m relay squad.